Sierra Chart Futures Order Routing Service With Data

 - Trouble-free and properly managed server-side bracket orders.
 This is a huge advantage as compared to other supported services.
-This is functionality that you do not get when you are using CQG, Rithmic, CTS, Transact, Gain Capital or Interactive Brokers.
+This is functionality that you do not have when you are using CQG, Rithmic, CTS, Transact, Gain Capital or Interactive Brokers.
 For example, there is no support for server-side bracket orders when using CQG with Sierra Chart.

 - Trailing Stop orders are still always managed locally on the Sierra Chart client side.